frconor-ebook/meditations/_posts/2025-02-17-little-things.md

 anything that was happening that day.

 Then when he saw it was just a newspaper, then OK, he went down to the car.
-It was interesting how that little thing caught his eye.

-I had been living so many years with St. Josemaría.
+It was interesting how that little thing caught his eye from living so many years with St. Josemaría.
 He noticed certain things.

 When he came into the house, into the center, on that first evening he also pointed out one or two things that those of us who were living there hadn\'t really noticed.

 But immediately he spotted little things.
 It\'s the spirit of St.
 Josemaría if we have an eye for detail.